computationalgeography/campo/documentation/general/concepts.rst

 For detailed descriptions of concepts and implementation of the data model we refer to the `publications <https://campo.computationalgeography.org/publications/>`_ of de Bakker et al (2017) and de Jong and Karssenberg (2020).
+You can also find more detailed informatio about the concepts on the LUE `documentation <https://lue.computationalgeography.org/doc/manual/data_model/concept.html>`_ page.

 The data model uses the following terminology: